yellowmessenger/documentation/docs/cookbooks/voice-as-channel/transfertoagent.md

 ## 2. Set up call transfer to an agent

-Follow the steps below to create agent tranfer workflow:
+Follow the steps below to create a workflow to transfer a voice call to an agent:

 ### Step 1: Set up live agents